DaveMielke/NBP/b2g/doc/Editor/Screen/main.rst

   Pan to the left on the current line.
   At the start of the current line, wrap to the end of the previous line.

+Dot8 + any cursor routing key
+  Pan to the right such that the braille display starts with the specified character.

 Space+Dot3 (or Left)
   Move the cursor one character to the left.
   At the start of the current line, wrap to the end of the previous line.